Copperfield Area Real Estate Guide

 Local Area Zip Codes and Neighborhood Boundaries

-The entire Copperfield community is located within the 77095 zip code.
-The neighborhood's approximate boundaries are FM 529 to the south, Queenston Boulevard to the east, Longenbaugh Drive to the north, and Highway 6 to the west.
-These boundaries encompass all seven of the Copperfield villages.
-The area is part of the larger Cypress region in northwest Harris County, known for its extensive network of master-planned communities and strong school systems.
+The Copperfield neighborhood is primarily located within the 77095 zip code.
+The community has clearly defined boundaries.
+It is roughly bordered by FM 529 to the south, Queenston Boulevard to the east, Longenbaugh Drive to the north, and State Highway 6 to the west.
+This large, self-contained area encompasses all seven of the community's villages.
+The clear boundaries and master-planned layout contribute to the neighborhood's distinct identity within the broader Cypress and Northwest Houston region.

 Frequently Asked Questions